Greetings and welcome to my family history journey!

 I have discovered facts and learned of people I never knew existed, and to me, it is so incredibly fascinating that I don’t understand how my own relatives can roll their eyes when I share my excitement.
 For every detail that makes me do a fist pump in the air is another story that makes me just sit there and cry.

 This is my attempt at publishing my discoveries with relatives far and wide as I learn new events about all the branches of my family tree.
 If you happen to be related to Andrew Jackson Blair or Bertha Childers of Bedford County, Pennsylvania, Charles Jackson Morgart or Margaret Wise, also of Bedford County, Pennsylvania, James Fairhurst, and Phoebe Boone, originally of Leigh, England, Mildred Laura Dunbar, originally of Potter County, Pennsylvania, then you may learn new facts about your relatives as they are all my great-grandparents whom I look forward to sharing with you!

-This blog is all about family history and history in general.
-I hope you will be entertained while I possibly find relatives on my more public family history journey.
+I hope you will be entertained while I share my ancestral finds with you on my public family history journey.